 The course studies the rights of property in general and the scope of such rights, means of protection, characteristics, elements and limitations thereon, as well as common property, with a study of the forms of the reasons for the acquisition of ownership and the consequential rights.

 Consequential In-Kind Rights:

 The course deals with the study of mortgage and lien, as well as the study of hypothecation rights.

-Law 302 Criminal Law/Section (1) (modern crimes):
+Law 302 Criminal Law/Private